Network Protocols and Use Policy

 Access Requirements

-All networks on the CWRU campus are installed and maintained by CWRU IT Services.
+All networks on the CWRU campus are installed and maintained by CWRU [U]Tech.
 To assure the integrity and availability of network services, no other network communications (with the exception of commercial cellular telephony networks) shall be permitted on University facilities.
-No networking equipment (routers, managed switches, DHCP servers, DNS servers, WINS servers, VPN servers, remote access dial-in servers/RADIUS, wireless access points, hardware firewalls) shall be permitted without a written exception from Case IT Services (Technical Infrastructure Services).
+No networking equipment (routers, managed switches, DHCP servers, DNS servers, WINS servers, VPN servers, remote access dial-in servers/RADIUS, wireless access points, hardware firewalls) shall be permitted without a written exception from Case [U]Tech.

-All devices connected to CWRU networks shall be registered with CWRU IT Services when initially attached to the network.
+All devices connected to CWRU networks shall be registered with CWRU [U]Tech when initially attached to the network.
 This applies to printers, computing systems, laboratory equipment, and communications devices that use TCP/IP network protocols.
 The registrant must be a current faculty, staff, student, or affiliate account user with a valid and active NetworkID.
-Information on how to register a network device can be found at the Network Registration documentation at the CWRU Help Desk.
+Information on how to register a network device can be found via the Network Registration knowledgebase article at the CWRU Help Desk.
 Unregistered devices are subject to disconnection from the CWRU Network, without notice, whether or not they are disrupting network service.

 Currently devices connected to the CaseGuest wireless network are unregistered.
-As wireless registration services become available, all university-purchased or owned hosts shall be registered in a similar manner to wired network registration.
-CWRU users accessing the CWRU IT resources via wireless networking may assure the privacy of the network communications by using the CWRU VPN software.
+All university-purchased or owned hosts shall be registered in a similar manner to wired network registration, using the CaseWireless or other registered wireless networks the University provides.
+CWRU users accessing the CWRU IT resources via wireless networking may assure the privacy of the network communications by using these encrypted networks or CWRU VPN software.

-No device or program that has the potential to disrupt network service to others is permitted on the CWRU Network without prior arrangement with IT Services.
+No device or program that has the potential to disrupt network service to others is permitted on the CWRU Network without prior arrangement with [U]Tech.

 Protocol Standards